-The AAAF offers a Professional Certificate in General Forensics.
-Students will be awarded this certificate upon completion of the following classes:
+The AAAF offers a professional certificate in General Forensics.
+Students are awarded this certificate after completing the following classes:

-- FRN 7905 - Investigation of Strangulation & Forensic Evidence (40 hours) ONLINE
+- FRN 7905 Investigation of Strangulation and Forensic Evidence (40 hours) Online

 Upon completion of the required classes, the student must contact the program developer of General Forensics for the certificate.
 Up to two classes may be waived with approval from the program developer, based on prior training.
 This professional development certificate is issued by the AAAF and is not degree program.
 This certificate is designed to show competency in a specific area and does not certify the student as a Crime Scene Officer.